 We communicate with every caregiver frequently.
-Each communication had relevant COVID-19 information they needed to know to support our accelerated response.
-With every message, we expressed our support and gratitude for their dedicated service to our organization and communities.
+Each communication has relevant COVID-19 information they needed to know to support our accelerated response.
+With every message, we express our support and gratitude for their dedicated service to our organization and communities.